National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 These should be removed or masked to comply with N3C policy.
 :::

-Code Workbook code can be exported via the “Gear” icon in the interface, under “Export git repository.”
-Selecting this item will open the workbook in a new browser tab, with a new “Export Code Workbook” panel on the right, providing the git command to use to clone the repo to your local computer.
+Code Workbook code can be exported via the "Gear" icon in the interface, under "Export git repository."
+Selecting this item will open the workbook in a new browser tab, with a new "Export Code Workbook" panel on the right, providing the git command to use to clone the repo to your local computer.
 As described in the panel text, the link contains an authentication token that you should keep private.

 ![Code workbooks can be exported as Git repositories for external publishing.
 Researchers must ensure that no identifying information, including pseudonymous identifiers like data_partner_id values, are present in the code prior to export.](images/publishing/fig-publishing-060-workbook-git.png){#fig-publishing-060-workbook-git fig-alt="workbook-git"}

-The resulting git repo will contain three files, `pipeline.R`, `pipeline.py`, and `pipeline.sql`, containing all of the workbooks’ R, Python, and SQL transform code respectively.
+The resulting git repo will contain three files, `pipeline.R`, `pipeline.py`, and `pipeline.sql`, containing all of the workbooks' R, Python, and SQL transform code respectively.
 These files are not very reader-friendly, and as of this writing N3C is working on parsing tools to help researchers publish their work in an accessible manner.

 #### Pulling Changes, Pushing to GitHub, Branches, and Code Repositories